varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 this is the process which does all the actual work with your HTTP traffic.

-When you start varnishd, you start the manager process, and once it is done handling all the command line flags, it will start the child process for you.
+When you start `varnishd`, you start the manager process, and once it is done handling all the command line flags, it will start the child process for you.
 Should the child process die, the manager will start it again for you, automatically and right away.

 The main reason for this division of labor is security: The manager process will typically run with "root" permissions, in order to open TCP socket port 80, but it starts the child process with minimal permissions, as a defensive measure.